hasura/3factor/README.md

 ## Realtime GraphQL: Iterate faster on your frontend

 GraphQL APIs result in a much faster front-end developer workflow.
-In addition to speaking GraphQL your API should also support the following 2 properties:
+In addition to speaking GraphQL, your API should also support the following 2 properties:

 - **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
-- **Support GraphQL subscriptions**: Consuming information asynchronously from the backend i.e a “realtime” GraphQL API.
+- **Support GraphQL subscriptions**: Consuming information instantly from the backend i.e a “realtime” GraphQL API.

 Refactor high-latency synchronous API responses to be reactive instead.

 ##### Example:
-Instead of REST APIs, use GraphQL as much as possible to improve frontend app development.
-Further, consider a naive GraphQL mutation to place an order that would have executed a workflow or orchestrated microservices and hence taken a longer time to respond.
-Refactor this to an “atomic” GraphQL mutation that “places” an order and responds with an “order-id”.
-Update UI based on realtime workflow updates to the order-id, that the end-user can consume, confident that the order is placed and does not need their attention.
+*Instead of REST APIs, use GraphQL as much as possible to improve frontend app development.*

+*Further, consider a naive GraphQL mutation to place an order (for a food-delivery application) that would have executed a multi-step workflow or orchestrated microservices.
+This would have taken a longer time to respond with more chances of failure.*

+*Refactor this to an `atomic` GraphQL mutation that inserts an order and responds with an `order-id`.
+Update UI based on realtime workflow updates (via subscriptions) to the `order-id`.
+The end user is confident that the order is placed and does not need their attention.*

 ## Event-driven: Make your backend resilient

 Remove workflow and orchestration state from your backend APIs and persist them into events.
 Your event system should have 2 properties:

-- Atomic: Changes to the backend datastore, via GraphQL mutations or otherwise should atomically emit events so that there is a guarantee that events are always created.
+- **Atomic**: Changes to the backend datastore, via GraphQL mutations or otherwise should atomically emit events so that there is a guarantee that events are always created.
-- Reliable: Events once emitted should be delivered atleast once
+- **Reliable**: Events once emitted should be delivered atleast once.

 ##### Example:
-Instead of writing an “place order” API endpoint that orchestrates upstream microservices by making API calls to them in a workflow, emit events that capture the state machine.
-Your event system should deliver the events reliably to other microservices.
-This makes your application resilient to transient failures because the retry/failure logic is captured in the event system.
-It makes your application resilient to larger scale failures because the event-system and your data store can easily be replicated across availability zones making application recovery straightforward.
+*Instead of writing an `place-order` API endpoint that orchestrates upstream microservices by making API calls in a workflow, emit events that capture the state machine.*

+*Your event system should deliver the events reliably to other microservices.
+This makes your application resilient to transient failures because the retry/failure logic is captured in the event system and does not affect the entire workflow.*

+*It makes your application resilient to larger scale failures also because the event system and your data store can easily be replicated across availability zones making application recovery straightforward.*

 ## Async serverless: Scale your backend infinitely